LastCallMedia/Mannequin/src/Drupal/README.md

     ```
 2. This will output a URL for the Mannequin UI.
 Visit it in your browser.
 3. In the UI, find the component you want to work on.
-4. Open the HTML file, and make your changes.
+4. Open the file, and make your changes.
 5. Reload the UI to see how your changes look.